dmwassman/Scripts/README.md

-# powershell
+# Scripts
-Various powershel scripts for system management and automation.
+Various scripts for system management and automation.

 MDT - Scripts for MDT